Review

 Mistakes To Avoid In Plain English

 Don't assume a general beauty product is stage-ready.
 The long-wear lipstick that's perfect for date night isn't built for a six-routine competition day under hot lights.
-Don't skip the lash-glue backup: when the first tube dries out at 6am, you need a second tube already in the bag.
+Don't skip the lash-glue backup.
+When the first tube dries out at 6am, you need a second tube already in the bag.
 Don't try new products on competition morning, especially for young or sensitive dancers.
 And don't open multiple shades to compare: opened cosmetics are almost always non-returnable.

 Where to start by buyer type